Here are some Manchester-specific tips and tricks I have picked up over the years.

 Keeping your Manchester Clean

 In the winter or when in a dry climate, their ears will crack and dry.
 It will start at the tips and spread to the rest of the ear leather if not treated.
 The edges are the worst and the cracked pieces will start to fall out if not treated.
 Vets are not used to seeing Manchesters and often misdiagnose this as a fungal or other type of skin infection.
-When the ears are first starting to get try, the very tip of the ear will look grey or white.
+When the ears are first starting to get dry, the very tip of the ear will look grey or white.
 Do NOT treat this with lotion, it will only make it worse and strip out the fur.
-I rub a drop or two of vitamin E oil between my thump and forefinger and then gently massage it into the dry parts of the ear, so if you catch it early, it would only be the very tip of the ear.
+I rub a drop or two of vitamin E oil between my thumb and forefinger and then gently massage it into the dry parts of the ear, so if you catch it early, it would only be the very tip of the ear.
 Be careful not to get any in the inner ear or ear canal because this can result in an ear infection.
 Be sure to purchase vitamin E that is 30,000 IU, labeled for consumption.
 Make sure it’s not synthetic because it doesn’t work the same and the synthetic oil is very sticky.
 I have purchased some synthetic versions by mistake on amazon because the description was misleading.
 Vitamin E oil is also good for healing and encouraging hair growth on cuts, scrapes and scars.
-Do not start use it until a solid scab has formed.
+Do not start use until a solid scab has formed and don’t use it with stitches (you can use it after stitches have been removed).

 If your Manchester needs a little extra help keeping warm be careful about how you choose to dress them.
 Their fur is thin and skin is sensitive so most materials are going to cause your dog’s hair to rub off and/or irritate the skin from frequent use.
 So far, the best thing I have found for keeping the seniors warm indoors (they need a little extra help in the winter) or something light for cool spring or fall days, are the stretch fleece coats from Gold Paw Series.
 The best part is that these are light enough that your dog won’t overheat and the seams are on the outside so there is no skin irritation or hair loss.
 I put these in the washer and dryer and they have held up well.
 My teen Manchester has worn these all winter without suffering hair loss.
 My 8 to 10 lb adults wear a size 8.
 My 10 – 12 lb adults wear a size 10 and 12 -14 lb adults may need a size 12.